SheetMetalAlchemist/LoveWinsHeart/README.md

 Set the static IP of the server to the same value set in the Arduinos, `192.168.1.109`

-In LED Lab, set the active scene to trigger from OSC, and set the single address to `/trigger`

 In LED Lab, go to the External Control Setup screen, and set Scene invocation to OSC, and set the address to `/scene`.

-This isn't actually in use right now, but we might need to activate it later.
+If we decide to go back to using OSC packets for the trigger, then in LED Lab, set the active scene to trigger from OSC, and set the single address to `/trigger`.
+This isn't actually in use right now.

 In Luminair, open the settings, scroll down to "remote control", and select OSC input.
 Enable this, with the default port 8000.

 In Luminair, make sure there are 5 different sequences to choose between.
-The app will use sequences 0 to 4.
+The app will use sequences 1 to 5.

 The volume of the background track can be adjusted independently of the other tracks with the `background_volume_db` variable.
 Unfortunately it's in DB, so you will need to experimentally find a volume you like.
 0.0 is maximum volume, and -100 is mute.
 It's a log scale.